StarmanMine142/fixed-levels/README.md

-Adds configuration options for Minecraft's experience levels.
+A Minecraft mod that adds configuration options for experience levels.
 Fixed Levels is a fork of linearlevels by Partonetrain.